f9ki3/stardew-villagers/README.md

 ### Getting all the villagers

-Use the this http request to all villagers characters:
+Use this HTTP request to all villagers characters:

 ```
 http://127.0.0.1:8000/